Hives, Also Known as Urticaria, Are Itchy Welts on the Skin of Various Sizes, and Are Not Acne

 - Emotional stress

-Usually, the symptoms develop within minutes after contact with the trigger.
+Usually, symptoms develop within minutes after contact with the trigger.
 In some people, however, symptoms may take a few hours to become apparent.

 Chronic Hives: The triggers of chronic (>6 weeks) hives are often difficult to identify.
 Allergy is rarely the cause.3 Up to half of all cases of chronic hives develop because the immune system attacks the body's own tissues.
 Hives that are caused by the immune system attacking the body's own tissues are called autoimmune hives.